blcxtranslations/blcx/_translated/chapter-0039.md

 The second part of the trade fair was free selection.
 It was called free selection because it was like the stalls of the rogue cultivators of the past few days.
 Only this time, it would be the Soaring Cloud sect setting them up, sorted into different categories, and allowing everyone to pick what they wanted.

 Although the best treasures were auctioned off, but after the accumulation of a thousand years, the wealth of the Soaring Cloud sect was definitely not small.
-Various useful items for low levelled cultivators, even Foundation Building cultivators, were likely to appear.
+Various useful items for low levelled cultivators, even Foundation Establishment cultivators, were likely to appear.

 The various sects would not be interested in these, so the main customers are the cultivator clans and the rich among the rogue cultivators.